Jump to Recipe

 - Place in the middle shelf of the oven, or the shelf below the middle one.
 As if the tart is too close to the top of the oven the dried fruit can burn.

-- Bake for 25-40 minutes or until the pastry is golden.
+- Bake for 25-30 minutes or until the pastry is golden.
 The exact time will depend on your oven.
-Fan ovens will bake quicker.
 Check after 20 minutes.
 If the filling is browning too quick just turn your oven down to the next setting.

 Prepare the icing: